mbalbera/guided-module-one-project-assessment-nyc-web-080519/README.md

-Module One Final Project: Welp
+Flatiron School Module One Final Project: Welp
 ========================

-This our command line CRUD app that allows users to place (imaginary) orders with restaurants, and keep track of their faves.
+This our Flatiron School Mod 1 final project--a command line CRUD app built with Ruby that allows users to place (imaginary) orders with restaurants, and keep track of their faves.

-The restaurants database is seeded from the Yelp Fusion API.

 User Stories
 ========================

-- As a user, you can create, update, and delete your user account.
+- As a user, you can **Create**, **Update**, and **Delete** your user account.

-- You can search for restaurants based on price, or a category of food.
+- You can search for (aka **Read**) restaurants based on price, or a category of food.
 Or you an ask for a random restaurant suggestion and decide to order from it or not.

 - After you place orders, you can rate the order, and choose to add the restaurant to your list of favorites.